jostasik/Flowgorithm-macOS/README.md

-# Flowgorithm For Mac
+# Flowgorithm For Mac (CURRENT!)
-Updated to Flowgorithm v2.30.3
+Updated to Flowgorithm v3.3.1

 ## Installation

-1. Download and extract the most recent ZIP file.
+1. Aquire the most recent Flowgorithm.pkg from the 'Releases' tab!  .
-2. Right Click + Run the Installer Package!
+2. Right Click + Run the Installer Package
 3. Open Flowgorithm.app and Enjoy!

 ## Getting Started